Are you looking for the most in-depth FOMO marketing guide online? If so, you’re in the right place.

-The extension doesn’t have to be long.
+The extension doesn’t have to be for long but it gives the user another shot at missed opportunities.
 You can display the same deal or add more deals, perhaps ones that cost a bit more to get your customer to reconsider.

 Westjet did a fantastic job of crafting a nice email to add FOMO.
 Check it out.